-It’s also important that you don’t use any stop words too as this can affect your ranking for the keyword you’re going for.
+It’s also important that you don’t use any stop words, as this can affect your ranking for the keyword you’re going for.

-Get an overview of your URL heirarchy and make search engines love your website
+Get an overview of your URL hierarchy and make search engines love your website.

-There’s SEO tools that you can use to get a quick overview of your website or any competitors website.
+There are SEO tools that you can use to get a quick overview of your website or any competitor’s website.

 Understanding keyword research and its importance.
 How you can gather relevant keywords that will help improve your online presence for both humans and bots (bots), as well as create content around those words

-Make a website search engine friendly with these 7 tips
+Make a website URL structure search engine friendly with these tips

-SEO friendly URLs that improve the changes of your web pages showing up in the search results
+SEO-friendly URLs that improve the chances of your web pages showing up in the search results

 - Do your keyword research